NRC MISSION AND OVERVIEW

-Our mission is to strengthen families.
-We build relationships, share resources and develop skills to enhance lives in Greater Fulton.
+Our mission: Neighborhood Resource Center strengthens families.
+We build relationships, sharing resources, and developing skills to enhance lives in Greater Fulton.

 What We Do:* (With Modifications Due to COVID-19)

-We build individual, family and community capacity through four vital program areas:
+We build individual, family and community capacity through our vital Core 5 program areas:

-Community Education-We provide an after-school and summer program for youth, ages 6-18, including cooking classes in NRC’s commercial kitchen, summer Jr. Iron Chef cooking competition, and gardening classes in NRC’s Learning Garden.
+Community Education- We provide an out-of-school time and summer camp programs for youth, kindergarten to middle school , including cooking classes in NRC’s commercial kitchen, summer Jr. Iron Chef cooking competition, and gardening classes in NRC’s Learning Garden.

-Community Health-Youth and adults learn healthy lifestyle skills and eating habits though cooking and exercise classes, gardening classes held in our sustainable learning garden and our free summer youth lunch program.
+Community Nutrition – Youth and adults learn healthy lifestyle skills and eating habits though cooking, and gardening classes held in our sustainable learning garden and our free summer youth lunch program.
 We now offer a gardening club and Garber Street Garden opportunity.
 Our food pantry has a nutritionist making sure we are offering only the healthiest of food offered through Feedmore.

-Community Employment and Financial Resource Development-Through our NRC Works program, adult neighbors are provided with employment placement and career improvement services, financial education and coaching, and access to public benefits/income supports.
+Community Financial Opportunity- Through our NRC Works program, adult neighbors are provided with employment placement and career improvement services, financial education and coaching, and access to public benefits/income supports.

 Community Organizing – We serve as the convening agency for Greater Fulton’s Future, a multi-year neighborhood revitalization initiative.